KidWind Simulation Challenge

 Scoring & Leaderboard

-A weekly leaderboard of the top performers was posted.
+A weekly leaderboard of the top performers will be posted.

 Performance scores for each team or individual are derived from participants' quiz scores, design iterations, and design performance on the turbine and wind farms.
 These scores then determine your standing in the KidWind National Simulation Challenge.
 Additional rules are listed below.